bharadwaj-mahablesh/youtube-video-analyzer/PROJECT_PLAN.md

-# YouTube Analyzer: Project Plan
+# YouTube Video Insights: Project Plan

 ## Overview
 An AI-powered application that: